zuri-training/auth-wiki-team7/backend/readme.md

 2. install and active the virtual environment

-3. install all the dependencies on the in requirements.txt
+3. install all the dependencies in requirements.txt

 - `pip install -r requirements.txt`